 You will probably be surprised to learn that FNBO is the largest privately-owned bank in the country, as well as a major player in the credit card industry.
+This means it’s a very different animal relative to the too big to fail Wall Street banks and other major card issuers in the market that are public companies.

 You see, not only do they issue First National credit cards, but they are also among the top 3 banks which service cards for other financial institutions and retailers – reportedly over 700 clients use them.
+This is a fairly opaque behind the scenes operation that most consumers aren’t aware of but it is a very big and profitable business.

 For example, if you have a card from Union Bank, it’s actually issued by First Bankcard (FNBO subsidiary).
 The same can be said about the Overstock.com MasterCard.